kimdurante/intro-to-gdal/content/raster.md

 Driver: GTiff/GeoTIFF
 ```

 This indicates that the file is a GeoTIFF, which is a special type of TIFF that stores the information necessary to place each pixel in the image on the surface of the Earth.
-The next lines of text display the filename, and the size (in pixels) of the image.
+The next lines of text display the filename, and the image size (in pixels)

 ```
 Files: SF/SF1987.tif
 Size is 6244, 7581
 ```

-Below that, you will see some very important information which contains the projection of the data.
+Below that is the projection infomration.
 This is the information that places this image correctly over the city of San Francisco, and specifies the location of each pixel.

 ```
 Coordinate System is: